MitanshuKumawat/Job-Offer-Gnerator-Bot/readme.md

 4. **Configure Environment:**
    - Replace the MongoDB connection string in `mongoose.connect` with your own.
    - Configure Twilio credentials and WhatsApp messaging settings.
+   - Change the mediaUrl according to your twilio credentials

 5. **Run the Server:**